davidmreed/ktema-org-zola/content/articles/2023-01-24-understanding-build-orgs-environmental-dependencies.md

 As noted earlier, there's no way to directly access the build org.
 You can't log in to configure it, and even if you could, it'd be an anti-pattern — you don't want to bring manual steps into your release processes!

 There are a dizzying array of factors that go into determining the shape of the org, and hence the elements upon which your package might find an environmental dependency.
 The edition, release, language, features, settings, and org settings all contribute to the final org shape.
 However, the platform gives you four primary tools to configure the build org as part of the scratch org definition file.
-Those are `features`, `settings`, `orgSettings`, and `sourceOrg`/`/snapshot`.
+Those are `features`, `settings`, `objectSettings`, and `sourceOrg`/`/snapshot`.

 > These tools are also used for building plain old scratch orgs!
 Here, we'll focus on how they apply to satisfying package dependency scenarios.